-Burgeoning research shows that self-compassion is strongly associated with emotional wellbeing, coping with life challenges, lower levels of anxiety and depression, healthy habits such as diet and exercise, and more satisfying personal relationships.
+Numerous research studies show that self-compassion is strongly associated with emotional wellbeing, coping with life challenges, lower levels of anxiety and depression, healthy habits such as diet and exercise, and more satisfying personal relationships.
 It is an inner strength that enables us to be more fully human—more fully ourselves.

 Fortunately, self-compassion can be learned by anyone.

 MSC is designed for members of the general public.
 Meditation experience is not necessary to participate in MSC.
 All are welcome!
 The program is based on the values of equity, diversity and inclusiveness.

 MSC is a journey—an adventure in self-discovery and self-kindness.
 Self-compassion has the paradoxical effect of both soothing our emotional distress as well as opening us to the pain that we may have been unconsciously holding inside, often for many years.
 Therefore, challenging emotions are likely to surface during the program, including past trauma.
 MSC teachers are committed to helping participants feel safe and comfortable during the course.
 However, participants agree at the outset that they will take primary responsibility for their emotional wellbeing.

 In a randomized, controlled study, MSC significantly increased self-compassion, compassion for others, mindfulness, and life satisfaction, as well as decreased depression, anxiety and stress.
 Read the full-text article.
 Improvements were linked to how much a person practiced in their daily lives.
 MSC participants are asked to practice mindfulness and self-compassion at home for up to ½ hour per day, and teachers guide and support participants in that endeavor.